 Telecom Lead India: Vodafone Business Services (VBS), the enterprise arm of Vodafone India, will provide Machine-to-Machine (M2M) services to Mahindra e2o, an electric vehicle.

 This is one of the major M2M deals in India.
-The increasing demand for remote monitoring & control, government initiatives, launch of 3G networks and reducing human efforts are the few factors that have spurred the Indian M2M modules market.
+The increasing demand for remote monitoring & control, government initiatives, the launch of 3G networks, and reducing human efforts are the few factors that have spurred the Indian M2M modules market.

-The Indian M2M modules market is dominated by short range M2M modules but cellular and satellite M2M modules have relatively higher CAGR of 35.32 percent and 34.44 percent, respectively from 2011-2016, said Research and Markets.
+The Indian M2M modules market is dominated by short-range M2M modules but cellular and satellite M2M modules have a relatively higher CAGR of 35.32 percent and 34.44 percent, respectively from 2011-2016, said Research and Markets.